Garon147/GifSearcher/Readme.md

-Ñhanges applied to app/build.gradle file.
+Ã‘hanges applied to app/build.gradle file.

 1) Add this line to the beginning of the file (after the "apply plugin: 'com.android.application'" line). apply plugin: 'com.neenbedankt.android-apt'